centreon/centreon-stream-connector-scripts/README.md

 The stream connector sends the check results received from Centreon Engine to ServiceNow.
 Only the host and service check results are sent.

-This stream connector is in **BETA** version because it has not been used enough time in production environment.
+This stream connector is in **BETA** version because it has not been used enough time in production environments.

 ## Configuration